rhaido/ascii-b/README.md

-## CITRONIX - "Command-line elecTRONics for UNIX"
+## CiTRONIX - "Command-line elecTRONics for UNIX"
 Set of tools for working with matrix boards/perfboards and stripboards in UNIX/Linux shell.